 Another question that may arise is whether this means Jesus, or the Church, is prejudiced by restricting ordination only to men.
 Again, most certainly not.
 There is nothing wrong in choosing only men for ordination.
 Truthfully, we will only fully know why Jesus did this when we get to Heaven.
 We’ll have to ask Him then.
 But we should know and believe that Jesus was not prejudiced.
 In fact, He was quite caring and counter-cultural in the way He treated women with the utmost respect and dignity.
-But, for some reason, he chose men for Holy Orders.
-In our day and age we tend to think that equality of dignity means sameness of roles and responsibilities.
+For some reason, though, he chose men for Holy Orders.
+In our day and age, we tend to think that equality of dignity means sameness of roles and responsibilities.
 But is that true?
-What is true is that men and women are 100% equal in dignity, but differ in their roles in the world, family and the Church.
+What is true is that men and women are 100% equal in dignity but differ in their roles in the world, family and the Church.
 We must be very careful not to fall into the trap of thinking that being “different” implies being “better” or “worse.”
 It doesn’t.
 We should not be afraid to embrace the difference between men and women in accord with God’s plan, while maintaining complete equality in dignity.

 Can this practice of ordaining only men ever change?
 No, it cannot change anymore than the Church could change using bread and wine for Mass or water for Baptism.
 So this practice will remain until the end of time.

-Celibacy: In the Western Church the practice of ordaining only celibate priests and bishops is the norm.
-A Married man can be ordained a deacon, but if his wife were to pass away before he does, he cannot remarry.
+Celibacy: In the Western Church, the practice of ordaining only celibate priests and bishops is the norm.
+A married man can be ordained a deacon, but if his wife were to pass away before he does, he cannot remarry.

-In the Eastern Church the practice of priestly celibacy is optional, therefore, married men can be ordained.
+In the Eastern Church, the practice of priestly celibacy is optional; therefore, married men can be ordained.
 However, bishops are chosen only from those priests who choose to live celibacy.

 Why do we have celibacy in the Western Church?
 This could be answered from varying perspectives.
-Scripturally, Jesus himself spoke of those who would remain celibate for the sake of the Kingdom (Matthew 19:12).
+Scripturally, Jesus himself spoke of those who would remain celibate for the sake of the Kingdom (Mt 19:12).
 And we should not forget that Jesus Himself was celibate.
 St. Paul speaks of celibacy as an ideal in 1 Corinthians 7.
 And as the Apostles went forth to proclaim the Gospel to new towns and countries, they left their families behind to fulfill their missions.

 As for “why” we have celibacy, it seems that, in addition to its Scriptural basis and the witness of Christ as a celibate, there are practical, ministerial, and symbolic reasons.

 Practically speaking, celibacy allows a priest to fully dedicate himself to His priestly ministry.
-And this is the ideal for a priest.
+This is the ideal for a priest.
 If a priest were married with children, it would be only proper that his wife and children would take precedence over his priestly ministry.
 However, a priest must strive to imitate Christ in every way.
 Priests must, ideally, make their priestly ministry the center of their lives.
-For that reason, married priests will more easily experience a certain conflict between two very good things – their ministry and their family.
+For that reason, married priests will more easily experience a certain conflict between two very good things—their ministry and their family.
 Not that this would be an irreconcilable conflict or even a negative conflict.
 It would simply be a conflict of priorities.
 Therefore, the Western Church has maintained celibacy so that priests can be singly focused on their ministry.

 Could celibacy ever change?
 Theologically speaking, yes it could.
-The pope has the authority to change this since it is a discipline of the Church and not an essential part of the priestly ministry.
+The pope has the authority to change this, since it is a discipline of the Church and not an essential part of the priestly ministry.
 After all, some of the Apostles were married, priests in the Eastern Church can be married, and there are even extreme situations within the Western Church when priests can be married.
-(When a married Anglican priest converts to Catholicism he can get permission to be ordained a Catholic priest while still being married.)
+(When a married Anglican priest converts to Catholicism, he can get permission to be ordained a Catholic priest while still being married.)
 However, though celibacy could change in theory, most believe it will not change.
 It’s been the practice for many centuries, has been one of the core reasons for the Church’s missionary impulse, and will most likely remain the practice of the Church.

-Religious and Diocesan Priests: The first thing that should be said about the distinction between religious order priests and diocesan priests is that a priest is a priest.
+Religious and Diocesan Priests: The first thing that should be said about the distinction between religious-order priests and diocesan priests is that a priest is a priest.
 There are not two forms of the priesthood.
 All priests are priests, all deacons are deacons, and all bishops are bishops.
 However, there are different ways that priests live out their priestly ministry.
 One of the primary distinctions is whether they are religious or diocesan priests.

 A religious priest is one who first belongs to a religious order, such as the Franciscans or Dominicans, and later, with the consent of the order’s superiors, is also ordained.
 The primary reason for a religious to also be ordained a priest is to help fulfill the mission of the order.
 These priests remain religious brothers or monks and exercise their priesthood/deaconate in accord with the direction of the superiors of that order.
-Religious priests take vows in accord with the practice of their order but most every order takes vows of celibacy, obedience and chastity.
+Religious priests take vows in accord with the practice of their order, but most every order takes vows of celibacy, obedience and chastity.

 Diocesan priests are ordained for a specific diocese, under a specific bishop, for the purpose to serve its needs.
 Diocesan priests make solemn promises of obedience and celibacy.
 Obedience means, first and foremost, that a priest fulfills the ministerial responsibilities assigned to him by his bishop.
-Celibacy is straight forward in that it means a diocesan priest sacrifices the good of marriage and family for the sake of being singularly devoted to the priestly ministry.
+Celibacy is straightforward in that it means a diocesan priest sacrifices the good of marriage and family for the sake of being singularly devoted to the priestly ministry.

-Ordination Itself: If you ever have the opportunity to attend a beautiful and solemn ordination ceremony it is worth it.
+Ordination Itself: If you ever have the opportunity to attend a beautiful and solemn ordination ceremony, it is worth it.
 A diocesan priest prepares for ordination through eight years of study after high school.
 This typically involves an undergraduate degree in philosophy and a graduate degree in theology.
 During the time of priestly formation, the seminarian also engages in various apostolic ministries, spiritual direction and formation of his human personality.
 A religious will often also fulfill at least eight years of study and, at times, even more.

 Only a bishop can ordain a man to the deaconate or priesthood.
 Bishops are ordained by other bishops.
 Customarily this takes place with at least three bishops present.

 The ritual involves publically making the priestly and diaconal promises, the laying on of hands and, for priests, anointing of their hands with chrism oil.
-During the ceremony they are vested in theirnew liturgical garb and are welcomed by the other priests or deacons present.
+During the ceremony, they are vested in their new liturgical garb and are welcomed by the other priests or deacons present.
 It is truly a glorious ceremony.

 The last thing to mention about ordination is that, like Baptism and Confirmation, Holy Orders imparts an “indelible character” upon the soul of the ordained.
 This means that once a man is ordained, he is ordained eternally.
 There is no way to take this sacred gift away.
 Even if he were to leave or be removed from active ministry, the spiritual character of ordination would not be erased.
 Once a bishop, priest or deacon, always a bishop, priest or deacon.

-We’ve just scratched the surface of Holy Orders but, hopefully, this basic introduction to this sacrament helps you grow in appreciation for the gift of our bishops, priests and deacons.
+We’ve just scratched the surface of Holy Orders, but hopefully this basic introduction to this Sacrament helps you grow in appreciation for the gift of our bishops, priests and deacons.
 They are here to serve the Church and rely greatly upon the prayers and support of the laity.

 Also Available in eBook & Paperback